springboardVR/Laravel-Ably-Broadcaster/README.md

 });
 ```

+That's it!
+Public, Private, and Presence channels will all work as with Pusher.

 ### Testing
 Currently there is only basic unit tests based on the Laravel Pusher Broadcaster tests.
-To run them just use:
+To run them:
 ``` bash
 composer test
 ```

+### Limitations
+- Currently in the frontend it is using the PusherJS library rather then the Ably library.
+We will be evaluating adding support for this library to Laravel Echo in the future.
+- When you are broadcasting to multiple channels we aren't yet using the [Bulk Publish](https://www.ably.io/documentation/rest-api/beta#batch-publish) endpoints.
+Once these are moved out of Beta we will update the library to support them.

 ### Changelog